lambdaclass/zksync-eigenda-m1/README.md

         .commitment;
 ```

-First we obtain the commitment from the BlobInfo’s blob header:
+First we obtain the commitment from the EigenDACert’s blob header:

 ```rust
     // Calculate the polynomial in evaluation form